Othino/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the type of the file named iamafile
+Create a script that deletes all files in the current working directory that end with the character ~